HDPE Pails, Buckets, Barrels, Drums, and IBC Totes

 Because plastics have different properties and characteristics, most plastics recycling involves the separation of different plastics by resin type.
 The only noteworthy exception to this is plastic lumber manufacture, which can use different types of plastics.

 We are committed to selecting local markets for our recycled HDPE barrels, buckets and IBC totes.
 We look for local uses and support North American manufacturing wherever possible.
 Blue Planet Recycling has a reputation for providing high quality cost-effective reclaimed HDPE resins for film, pipe, sheet extrusion and injection molding applications.

-We pay or offer a free pickup service for container recycling, including buckets, drums, barrels, and IBCs.
 If your used containers have residue, or were used for regulated chemicals we are licensed to handle these.
 Please see our Hazardous Waste Recycling page for more information.